 How to Choose the Right Mirror For Your Space

-No. 1: Size
+No. 01 | Size

-When the mirror covers the whole piece of furniture below it, it can take over the entire feeling of the look.
+There are a few rules of thumb we abide by when choosing the size of a mirror.
+Over a piece of furniture.
+If we’re selecting a mirror for above a piece of furniture, we like the mirror to be smaller than the piece it sits above to allow for some breathing room, much like art.
+When the mirror covers the whole piece of furniture below it, it can take over the entire feeling of the look and dwarf the furniture piece in a negative way.
 However, if the mirror is a few inches shorter than the piece of furniture, it’s easier to layer a lamp and decor on top of the piece and create a balanced vignette.

 Hanging a mirror on a wall is a great way to make your room feel bigger, but you don’t want the mirror to dominate the entire wall.
 If we’re hanging a mirror on a narrow wall, we like to leave a few inches of wall space outside of the mirror to create balance.

-If you’re doing a new build and you are choosing your lighting, plumbing, and electrical, you have the flexibility to customize the layout, and can decide to do one large mirror or two smaller mirrors.
+Choosing the right-sized mirror for a bathroom is all about the elements surrounding it.
+If you’re doing a new build and you are choosing your lighting, plumbing, and electrical, you have the flexibility to customize the layout and can decide to do one large mirror or two smaller mirrors.
 Whereas if you’re remodeling, you’ll likely have to work around the current electrical and sink placement.

 Typically, if we have two sinks, we do two mirrors with sconces on either side.
 We like the mirrors to at least cover the length of the sink, so if the sinks are close together, sometimes sticking with one, longer mirror is a safer bet.